tatomyr/purity/README.md

 export default connect(Component)
 ```

-Bare in mind, each changable component or a part of a component
+Bear in mind, each changeable component or a part of a component
-should have an unique id attribute defined.
+should have a unique id attribute defined on it.
 This allows the DOM updater to decouple changed elements
-and replase only them.
+and replace only them.
 Ideally, you'd always wrap your component in some wrapper tag with an `id`
 and not change its attributes on the spot.
 Use a **static wrapper** around your component, you may say.
 Your top-level component must always have an id defined on its wrapper.
 Otherwise rerender may run inconsistently.

-To set up store for your application you have to implement a provider via
+To set up the store for your application,
-`createStore` method.
+you have to implement a provider via `createStore` method.

 ```javascript
 import { createStore } from '/quantum.js'